UWOrbital/OBC-firmware/interfaces/obc_gs_interface/commands/README.md

     if cmd_response.cmd_id != CmdCallbackId.CMD_RTC_SYNC:
         raise ValueError("Wrong command id for parsing the rtc sync command")

-    # The first four bytes store an integer so we convert it back to an integer
+    # The first four bytes store an integer defining the board's unixtime
+    # so we convert it back to an integer
     board_unixtime = int.from_bytes(data[:4], "little")

     # We use the data that we just created and construct the command response class for CMD_RTC_SYNC